kom-senapati/TuitionDB/README.md

-# TUTION_DB
+# TuitionDB

-TUTION_DB is a simple SQLite-based database management system for a tuition center.
+TuitionDB is a simple SQLite-based database management system for a tuition center.
 It allows you to manage courses, subjects, students, and teachers.

 ## Features